Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 There are three aspects to this material name

 * river - This is the shader_collection prefix that will be used to find the material name that follows after the space.
-In the case of the river prefix that will tell tool to search for shaders in `levels\multi\riverworld` as set by the shader_collections.txt file in the `tags\levels` directory.
+In the case of the river prefix, that will tell tool to search for shaders in `levels\multi\riverworld` as set by the shader_collections.txt file in the `tags\levels` directory.
 * riverworld_water_rough - The material name that will be used for the water on our level.
-* ' - This is a material symbol that lets tool know we are intending for this surface to be used as a water surface.
+* `'` - This is a material symbol that lets tool know we are intending for this surface to be used as a water surface.
 This will help satisfy the sealed world rules for this mesh.

 This ends everything we need to create in our `structure` ASS file.
 We can export our current scene and move on the the `structure-design` ASS file in the physical section.